akvo/akvo-provisioning/README.md

 ###### `base_domain`:

 An environment is expected to run entirely as subdomain of some other domain, for example, all `opstest` services are `<something>.opstest.akvotest.org`.
 This is because the subdomain is delegated to a DNS server on the environment, allowing dynamic updating of the service locations within the environment.
-This base domain is the

 ###### `nodes`:

 A map of hostname to configuration for that node.
 Currently the only important configuration is the list of roles that the node will have (see above).
 You can also optionally specify an `order` parameter, to force a specific execution order for fabric to run through each node.
+Adding a `nodename` value will cause the hostname of the machine to be set to `<nodename>.<base_domain>`.

 ### Optional Fields